nextcloud/news/docs/install.md

 Careful, this next part is only intended for admins, that know what they are doing.

-To remove the tables from the DB we drop the tables of news.
+To remove the tables from the DB we drop the tables of News.
-Your installation might have a different prefix then `oc_` but it is the default in most installations.
+Your installation might have a different prefix than `oc_` but it is the default in most installations.
 Connect to your DB and execute the commands.
 Don't forget to switch to the right database.
 For example in mysql: `use nextcloud;`